 You searched for "headache temples", which I take to mean you may want to know the causes of a headache on both sides of the head.

 Here's a list of possible causes, starting with the most common.
+If you are struggling to cope with severe headaches you seriously think about following 'The Headache Friendly Lifestyle'.

 Easily the most common cause, but not one that makes you go and see a doctor.